Henry IV Part 2 Lies and Deceit Quotes

 Master Shallow, I owe you a thousand pound.

-Yea, marry, Sir John; which I beseech you to
+Yea, marry, Sir John, which I beseech you to

-you grieve at this; I shall be sent for in private to
+you grieve at this.
+I shall be sent for in private to

 that shall make you great.

 should give me your doublet and stuff me out with

-beseech you, good Sir John, let me have five hundred
+straw.
+I beseech you, good Sir John, let me have five

 In the previous passage, we saw that Justice Shallow planned to use Falstaff in order to curry favor at court.
 Here, it seems that Falstaff has got the better of Shallow, who loaned Falstaff a bunch of money when he thought Falstaff would be a close companion to the newly crowned king.
 If you're interested in Falstaff's tremendous debt, check out "Quotes" for "Weakness."